1. Curriculum Vitae Overview

 Conferences Attended

-You may also include the name, location and dates of any conferences, symposia or enrichment seminars attended outside of regular lectures that are relevant to your intended program of study.
+You can also include the name, location and dates of conferences, symposia or enrichment seminars you attended outside of regular classes that are relevant to your intended program of study.

 Associations and Affiliations or Clubs and Memberships